 Vintage watches, automatic vs hand wound movements

-Vintage automatic and mechanical watches are both traditional mechanical watches that rely on mechanical parts to measure time instead of electronic components like modern quartz watches.
+Vintage automatic and mechanical watches are both traditional mechanical watches that rely on mechanical parts to measure time.
+This is in contrast to modern quartz watches which use electronic components.
 Both mechanical and automatic watches use a complex series of gears, springs, and other mechanisms to maintain time.
-Strictly speaking, both movements are ‘mechanical’, the main difference between these…Read more
+Strictly speaking, both movements are ‘mechanical’, the…Read more

 Tissot Visodate Seastar Seven, 1960s.